 Detailed Description of how to write a job transfer request

-Learning how to write a job transfer request is a lot like writing a resume cover letter; the basics are the same.
+Learning how to write a job transfer request is a lot like writing a resume cover letter because the basic fundamentals are the same.

 In a resume cover letter: